How to Prepare and Show Up Like a Top Candidate

 The interviewers’ first impression of you will come from how you dress.

-As such, they are dos and don’ts about dressing for an interview.
+As such, there are dos and don’ts about dressing for an interview.

 The clothes should be intelligent, neat, clean, and well-fitting.